McLaughlin Poll: Trump Remains Strong, GOP Needs Stronger Response

 The results of our latest national survey of 1,000 likely voters (±3.1% at a 95% confidence interval) reveal a mixed and increasingly challenging landscape for Republicans heading into the 2026 midterm elections.

-While President Donald Trump remains with strong approval at 50%, Democrat attacks are showing erosion in support among independents.
+While President Trump remains with strong approval, Democratic attacks are showing erosion in support among independents.

 Today, the odds have swung dramatically — now giving Democrats a 73% chance of controlling both the House and Senate.